Machiavelli — "A wise ruler ought never to keep faith when by doing so it would be against his …"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"It is much safer to be feared than loved."
+"To be feared is much safer than to be loved."

 Florentine diplomat and political theorist whose The Prince (written 1513) became the founding text of political realism and gave us the adjective 'Machiavellian.'
 Closely associated with Francesco Guicciardini (fellow Florentine political analyst and historian).
 For an intellectual contrast, see Erasmus of Rotterdam, Dutch humanist and The Education of a Christian Prince author (1516) — Erasmus's princely-instruction manual was published three years after Machiavelli's, for the same European audience, and is the explicit Christian-virtue alternative to Machiavellian power-realism.
 The cleanest 'realism vs idealism' founding pairing in modern political theory.